osstech-jp/mailman/src/mailman/docs/ARCHITECTURE.rst

 A message in a queue is represented by a single file, a ``.pck`` file.
 This file contains two objects, serialized as `Python pickles`_.
-The first object is the message being processed, already parsed into a more efficient internal representation.
+The first object is the message being processed, already parsed into a `more efficient internal representation`_.
 The second object is a metadata dictionary that records additional information about the message as it is being processed.

 ``.pck`` files only exist for messages moving between different system queues.